Patterns

 Understanding the srcset Attribute

-The srcset attribute allows you to specify a list of image sources with different resolutions.
-This attribute enables the browser to choose the most appropriate image to load based on the device's screen size and resolution.
-Here's how you can use srcset:
+The srcset attribute in the <img> tag allows you to specify a list of image sources for different device pixel ratios and viewport sizes.
+This enables the browser to choose the most appropriate image based on the user's device, which can reduce bandwidth usage and improve load times.

 Utilizing the sizes Attribute